Culver City Community Conversation

 The City of Culver City has been selected by the University of Arizona’s National Institute for Civil Discourse (NICD) as one of five “deep dive” cities nationally to participate in its “Revive Civility Cities” program.
 Revive Civility Cities is a nonpartisan program where the NICD works with and encourages communities to restore values of civility and respect for each other.
 NICD will work with Culver City during the remainder of 2018 to help bring the City civil discourse strategies around the issue of growth and development in the Fox Hills neighborhood.

 NICD selects deep dive cities for its Revive Civility Cities program based on the city’s commitment to civil discourse, the nature and interest of the problem identified, the availability of resources (both from NICD and the city), and the likelihood that the project would be a useful case study for other cities.
 Culver City joins an elite group of participating cities located throughout the country, including Maine, Washington, Ohio, and Iowa.
 NICD Director Hala Harik Hayes will lead the effort in Culver City.
 Hayes has managed more than fifty civic engagement projects around the country, including a large-scale public engagement in New Orleans following Hurricane Katrina in 2005.
-The program is expected to launch in late 2018.

 About the National Institute for Civil Discourse